 What does Always God’s Children do?

-If you want to know what we’re all about, by far the best way is to just stop by our monthly meeting.
+If you want to know what we’re all about, by far the best way is to just stop by our monthly meeting in the West Conference Room (accessible via the stairwell in the alley along the west side of the Cathedral).
 It’s usually held on the second Sunday of each month, from September through May.
-The specific details are announced in the Cathedral’s weekly bulletin, which is posted on the parish website.
+The specific details are announced in the Cathedral’s weekly bulletin, on the parish website, and in the monthly Cathedral events e-letters (sign up by clicking on the "Sign Up for Email Updates" on the website front page).
 One of the Cathedral’s priests normally attends the meeting to help moderate and to answer questions.
 We hope to see you there!

 For further information about our activities, or for any other questions not answered on this web site, please contact Monsignor Jameson at the rectory (202-347-3215 or firstname.lastname@example.org).